 - Interpersonal Skills Guidelines for writing a Letter of Recommendation

-- Validates credibility of the candidate and endorse his/her competence
+- Validates the credibility of the candidate and endorse his/her competence

 - Talks about the aspirant’s accomplishments